 Neumann CMV-563

 The Kondensator-Mikrofon CMV 563 is a tube condenser bottle microphone manufactured by the division of the Georg Neumann company in Gefell, East Germany, which has since been renamed Microtech Gefell.
-The mic was made from 1956-1971.
+The mic was made from 1956-1971, then reintroduced in 2011 (see the new MTG CMV563).

 To be clear, although these mics are branded “Neumann,” they were not made by the company known today as Neumann.
 The present-day Neumann company refers all CMV-563 inquiries to MTG.